Student Achievement

 Integration of Student Achievement Goals to Institutional Planning

-Coastal Georgia subscribes to an institutional effectiveness structure that is cohesive and comprehensive, and addresses annually required assessment and systematic evaluation review cycles of academic programs, academic support units, and administrative support services campus-wide to ensure student achievement and success.
+Coastal Georgia subscribes to an institutional effectiveness structure that is cohesive and comprehensive, and that annually addresses the required assessment and systematic evaluation review cycles for academic programs, academic support units, and administrative support services campus-wide to ensure student achievement and success.
 In addition, this framework maps and links the units to the institution’s Core Values, Strategic Goals, Strategic Master Plan Priorities, SACSCOC Principles of Accreditation, and Professional Accreditation or Affiliation requirements.

-As student success initiatives are implemented and metric results are carefully monitored, the College believes its standards and retention & graduation strategies are clear evidence of a strong philosophical commitment to graduation with distinction as the overarching campus priority.
+As student success initiatives are implemented and metric results are carefully monitored, the College believes its standards and retention and graduation strategies clearly demonstrate a strong philosophical commitment to graduation with distinction as the overarching campus priority.